FozanAzhar/Tabulate-AI/README.md

 # Tabulate-AI

-**Less clutter.
-More clarity.**
+**Snap a receipt.
+Get every detail extracted and organised instantly.**

-Tabulate-AI is a receipt expense tracker for Windows.
+Tabulate-AI is a receipt expense tracker.
 Capture receipts, extract details with OCR and optional cloud AI, review and save expenses locally, then view spending on a dashboard and export reports.

 ## Features